jeromecoupe/webstoemp_v3/src/content/blogposts/2016-07-18-gardener-perspective-web-design-development.md

 ---
 title: "A gardener's perspective on web design and development"
 excerpt: "My brother is a gardener and tree surgeon.
 We recently had a conversation about our respective works over a beer (or two).
 Our conclusion was that there were a lot of similarities between his job and mine."
-image: "soil-in-hands.jpg"
+image: "gardening.jpg"
-imageAlt: "Soil in your hands - Photo by Kyle Ellefson"
+imageAlt: "Yound plants in pots - Photo by Markus Spiske"
 tags:
   - Work
   - Front-end